 - You suspect the baby is gasping due to a foreign body stuck in the airways

-- Gasping is accompanied by wheezing or whistling sounds
+- Gasping is accompanied by a wheeze or whistling sound

 - Baby has chest contractions suggesting severe difficulty in breathing